quasarframework/quasar/backers.md

 # Backers

-You can join them in supporting Quasar development by [pledging on Github](https://github.com/users/rstoenescu/sponsorship)!
+You can join them in [supporting Quasar](https://donate.quasar.dev) development!
 Backers in the same pledge level appear in the order of pledge date.

 ### $500